adamyarger/algorithm_practice/js/components/snake/readme.md

 ## notes 2
-- game sare different, they have a routine where we update state on each new iteration (frame)
+- games are different, they have a routine where we update state on each new iteration (frame)
 - https://gameprogrammingpatterns.com/game-loop.html

 LOOP
 - process input -> update game -> render

+- handle user inputs

+NEXT ROUND
+- only do the hard parts over again
+- is out of bounds
+- cretae apple
+- update snake